openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 ### Running the tool
 1. Install requirements with `pip install -r scripts/requirements.txt`
-2. Set your `kubeconfig` and login to your cluster as `kubeadmin`
-3. Run the tool with `./scripts/nope.py`
+2. Run the tool with `./scripts/nope.py`

 ## Metrics Collection
 Below are the metrics that are collected as part of the tests: